DIY Mosaic Projects Using Unique Materials

 The art of making mosaics, unlike some other form of art, can be a very relaxing process that’s both cheap and convenient no matter your age.
-A lot of people created beautiful mosaics throughout the years, using some of the most unique materials possible.
-That’s because, when it comes to mosaics, you can use almost anything.
+A lot of people created beautiful mosaic art throughout the years, using some of the most unique materials possible.
+That’s because, when it comes to mosaic projects, you can use almost anything.
 The more colorful, the better.
 So, how about we give you a couple of the coolest and most unique mosaic DIY project ideas?

 Making a Lentils Mosaic